SteveBerneel/MediaWiki_SB/README.md

 5. Finish MediaWiki installation
 		•	Go to http://192.168.56.65/mediawiki
--	Databasehost: localhost   DatabaseName: mediawiki
+	Databasehost: localhost   DatabaseName: mediawiki
--	Username for database: root      Pass:  thi1313
+	Username for database: root      Pass:  thi1313
--	User is same as for database access
+	User is same as for database access
--	Name Page:
+	Name Page:
 Wiki Name: (Your Wiki name)
 ProjectNameSpace: Same as WikiName
 Your Name: (YourName)       Pass: thi1313        Mail: (YourMailAddress)

 6. Copy LocalSettings.php file to the wiki installation folder:
--	Log in via FileZilla (or other ftp client ) on host with user vagrant & pass vagrant
--	Place the LocalSettings.php file that you got at the end of the wiki web config procedure in the homefolder of the vagrant user with ftp client.
-Go to Git Shell
+	Log in via FileZilla (or other ftp client ) on host with user vagrant & pass vagrant Place the LocalSettings.php file that you got at the end of the wiki web config procedure in the homefolder of the vagrant user with ftp client.

--	In Git Shell type : vagrant ssh      and then type :
--	sudo cp LocalSettings.php /var/www/html/mediawiki ( to copy the file to the mediawiki folder )
+7. In Git Shell type : vagrant ssh      and then type : sudo cp LocalSettings.php /var/www/html/mediawiki ( to copy the file to the mediawiki folder )

--	First Wiki is done.
+8. First Wiki is done.

 For info mail to:    steve@berneel.be